MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Copy-ServiceFabricApplicationPackage.md

 ```

 ### -SkipCopy
-Specifies to skip copying the application package to image store.
-This should be used when application package needs to be just compressed or uncompressed without actually copying the application package to the image store.
+Specifies to skip copying the application package to the image store.
+This should be used when an application package needs to be compressed or uncompressed without copying the application package to the image store.

 ```yaml
 Type: SwitchParameter